mssalstrom/Group5-repo-projects/README.md

 ```

-This test will assert that a loging attempt without providing a username, will modify the Login button to display
+This test will assert that a login attempt without providing a username, will modify the Login button to display
 the text 'Epic sadface: Username is required'

 ## Explore Playwright Documentation for Python